rweekly/rweekly.org/draft.md

 + [Interactive visualisation and fast computation of the solution path ](https://www.youtube.com/watch?v=2g-akN6q8aI)

-+ [The R-Podcast Episode 22: Diving in to drake with Will Landay](https://www.r-podcast.org/posts/the-r-podcast-episode-22-diving-in-to-drake-with-will-landau.html) - In this episode I have a conversation with my colleague [Will Landau](http://will-landau.com/) about his new R package [drake](https://cran.rstudio.com/web/packages/drake/) that provides a powerful build system for analysis pipelines.
++ [The R-Podcast Episode 22: Diving in to drake with Will Landay](https://www.r-podcast.org/posts/the-r-podcast-episode-22-diving-in-to-drake-with-will-landau.html) - In this episode Eric have a conversation with my colleague [Will Landau](http://will-landau.com/) about his new R package [drake](https://cran.rstudio.com/web/packages/drake/) that provides a powerful build system for analysis pipelines.
 In addition we have a fun R community roundup, listener feedback, and a couple of package picks to give you a [gentle nod](https://cran.r-project.org/web/packages/remindR/vignettes/remindR_vignette.html) and a fun way to [explore interpolation](https://github.com/metrumresearchgroup/fluidSpline).

 ### R in the Real World